zhengyili-ops/comp0034-tutorials/activities/week2/2-2-line-chart.md

 # Activity 2.1 Line chart

 In this activity you will create a line chart using Plotly Express.
-The will be read into a pandas DataFrame from a .csv file.
+The data will be read into a pandas DataFrame from a .csv file.

 ## Create the chart